 Get in touch to discuss how we can help your institution embrace the opportunities of modularisation.

-This piece was first published on the website of the Association of Heads of University Administration on 25 March 2021.
+This piece was written by Ant Bagshaw during his time as a Principal at Nous Group.
+First published on the website of the Association of Heads of University Administration on 25 March 2021.

 “Post-18 education and funding review: interim conclusion”, Department for Education, 21 January 2021